iverret/Syringe-Pump-3890/code.md

 # Arduino Code for Syringe Pump

+Below is code that works for the Arduino Uno and Mega, copy and paste into the Arduino IDE.

 ```
 // Define pin connections & motor's steps per revolution
 const int dirPin = 2;